 “In the past five years, we have continued our quest for defining a general language and mindset for CI that decouples the project from its tooling and infrastructure (including Concourse itself).
 We want Concourse’s abstractions to outlast the yearly churn of ops/container tools (BOSH, Docker, K8s, Tekton, Nomad, etc.) and enable engineers to think with ‘CI’ level concepts, not just ‘container’ level.
 We are also designing more powerful pipeline abstractions (like spatial resources, triggers, and notifications) that will bring Concourse to the next level.”

 Pivotal is known for integrating the most interesting open source into products our customers can rely on.
 Concourse is a great example of that.
 We productize upstream Concourse OSS for our customers, which includes Pivotal product support and back patching.
-We call this version Concourse for PCF.
+We call this version Pivotal Concourse.
 Concourse 5.3.0 is now available in open source, and Concourse for PCF 5.2.0 is available for Pivotal customers.

 Today, Pivotal has over 200 customers using the commercial version of Concourse (including Cerner, Dick’s Sporting Goods, and T-Mobile).
 Thousands more use the open-source version.
 In fact, Concourse has found its way to the inner Adopt circle of the Porsche Tech Radar for 2019 where: